Lesly4/Embeding_vector_API/README.md

 ## Using Swagger UI to Submit Queries

 FastAPI automatically provides a **Swagger web interface** to explore and test your API.
+Swagger UI is a simple way to interact with your API without using `curl` or Post

 1. Open your browser and go to:
 ```